 As described by an NLRB spokesperson, “The Board further ordered that the employer compensate the union for all bargaining expenses incurred while the employer engaged in bad-faith bargaining through September 8, 2020; compensate employee negotiators for lost earnings while attending bargaining sessions; make employees whole for the unlawful unilateral changes to their terms and conditions of employment; and make delinquent contribution to applicable benefit funds.”

 The company’s lawyers are expected to appeal to U.S. Circuit Court within 30 days.
-That’s separate from the request for the injunction that would enforce the NLRB’s rulings that’s now in a U.S. District Court judge’s hands.
+That’s separate from the request for the injunction that would enforce the NLRB’s rulings in the meantime that’s now in a U.S. District Court judge’s hands.

 Bob, a feature writer and editor at the Pittsburgh Post-Gazette, is currently on strike and serving as interim editor of the Pittsburgh Union Progress.
 Contact him at bbatz@unionprogress.com.